Hung's Reverse Dictionary

 A complete sentence can be split into two parts, "subject and verb", and "verb and object".

 The same sentence fragment is stored twice, one on the right side and the other on the left.
 The first words on the right and the last words on the left are arranged in alphabetical order.
 "One idea, one line" is the rule.
-The line cannot exceed 18 words long.
+Always keep all the text on one line.

 Good or Bad